ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

  `getDefaultMatchField()`

 This method retrieves name of the default field to be used for matching.
-As field types can index multiple fields (see [MapLocation](field_type_reference.md#maplocation-field-type) field type's implementation of this interface), this method is used to define default field for matching.
+As Field Types can index multiple fields (see [MapLocation](../guide/field_type_reference.md#maplocation-field-type) Field Type's implementation of this interface), this method is used to define default field for matching.
 Default field is typically used by Field criterion.

  `getDefaultSortField()`

 This method gets name of the default field to be used for sorting.
-As field types can index multiple fields (see [MapLocation](field_type_reference.md#maplocation-field-type) field type's implementation of this interface), this method is used to define default field for sorting.
+As Field Types can index multiple fields (see [MapLocation](../guide/field_type_reference.md#maplocation-field-type) Field Type's implementation of this interface), this method is used to define default field for sorting.
 Default field is typically used by Field sort clause.

 ### Register Indexable Implementations

- Implement \eZ\Publish\SPI\FieldType\Indexable as an extra service, and register this Service using the tag `ezpublish.fieldType.indexable`.
-Example from [indexable_fieldtypes](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/Core/settings/indexable_fieldtypes.yml):
+ Implement `\eZ\Publish\SPI\FieldType\Indexable` as an extra service, and register this Service using the tag `ezpublish.fieldType.indexable`.
+Example from [`indexable_fieldtypes.yml`](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/Core/settings/indexable_fieldtypes.yml):

  ``` yml
      ezpublish.fieldType.indexable.ezkeyword: